andreppatricio/hot-research/README.md

 - **Data Extraction**: Utilizes APIs from CORE and arXiv to fetch the latest data on scientific papers.

 - **Data Processing**: Weekly automated process, orchestrated by Apache Airflow, includes filtering for English papers, removing stopwords and punctuation, and extracting n-grams from the text.
-N-grams are then stored in a Postgres database for later analysis.

 ### Database: